Cibiv/Teaser/README.md

 For topics such as adding support for new mappers or creating customized parameter sets or even test procedures, please see our [Github Wiki](https://github.com/Cibiv/Teaser/wiki) for detailed information regarding the usage and extension of Teaser.

 ## Advanced Users: Virtual Machine Image
-Using the virtual machine / installed version of Teaser enables features such as adding new reference genomes, parameter sets and mappers.
-We provide a ready-to-go installation as a VirtualBox virtual machine image.
+Using the virtual machine or installed version of Teaser enables features such as adding new reference genomes, parameter sets and mappers and importing custom read data.
+We provide a ready-to-go installation as a virtual machine image in Open Virtualization Format (OVA).

-The Teaser virtual machine image will be made available soon.
+The Teaser virtual machine image is available for download at [CIBIV](http://www.cibiv.at/software/teaser/Teaser_current.ova) (2.4GB).
+The image is tested for compatibility with [VirtualBox](https://www.virtualbox.org/).

 ## Advanced Users: Installation
 For advanced users we recommend installing Teaser directly on your computer.
 Using the virtual machine / installed version of Teaser enables features such as adding new reference genomes, parameter sets and mappers.
 Teaser is bundled with an installation script that will download and install a predefined set of read mappers and read simulators.